VMware Horizon 7.13.3 Composer

 • E911 and Location-Based Routing require Mac client (2111 and later) and Windows client (5.5.4 and later; 2111 and later) only.
 Not supported for Linux client.

 In Horizon 2212 and newer, Teams Optimization is enabled by default.
 In older Horizon, it is disabled by default.
-For requirements and limitations, see Configuring Media Optimization for Microsoft Teams at VMware Docs.
+For requirements and limitations, see Configuring Media Optimization for Microsoft Teams at Omnissa Docs.

 1. Make sure the Horizon 7.13 or Horizon 2006 or newer GPO Templates are installed.